bormaxi8080/bormaxi8080/README.md

 Aug 2025-Now - Tesari.AI (https://tesari.ai/).
 OSINT Engineer & Library Curator

+• Contributed as an OSINT Engineer and library curator at Tesari AI, focusing on data collection and management.
+• Leveraged advanced methodologies to support investigative processes and align with organizational objectives.
+• Ensured the effective curation of data for actionable insights, enhancing overall operational efficiency.

 Sep 2024-Now - Began studying at the OLSHA Open Literary School

 Sep 2024-Now - Began studying at Journalism speciality